 Allowable investment types include equity, fixed income, real assets and absolute return.
 The range of allowable investment types utilized for pension assets provides enhanced returns and more widely diversifies the plan.
 Equity is comprised of the common stocks of large, medium and small companies domiciled inside and outside the U.S., including those in less developed, fast growing emerging countries as well as the unregistered securities of private and public companies.
-Fixed income includes corporate debt obligations, fixed income securities issued or guaranteed by the U.S. government, and to a lesser extent by non-U.S. governments, mortgage backed securities, high yield securities, asset backed securities, municipal bonds and dollar-denominated obligations issued in the U.S. by non-U.S. banks and corporations.
+Fixed income includes corporate debt obligations, fixed income securities issued or guaranteed by the U.S. government, and to a lesser extent by non-U.S. governments, mortgage-backed securities, high yield securities, asset backed securities, municipal bonds and dollar-denominated obligations issued in the U.S. by non-U.S. banks and corporations.
 Real assets consist of private real estate investments and private energy investments.
 Absolute return investments are diversified portfolios utilizing multiple strategies that invest in both public and private securities, including equities and fixed income.

 RAI employs a risk mitigation strategy, which seeks to balance pension plan returns with a reasonable level of funded status volatility.
 Based on this framework, the asset allocation has two primary components.
 The first component is the "hedging portfolio," which uses extended duration fixed income holdings and derivatives to match substantially all of the interest rate risk associated with the benefit obligations, thereby reducing expected funded status volatility.
 The second component is the "return seeking portfolio," which is designed to enhance portfolio returns.
-The return seeking portfolio is broadly diversified.

-In 2023, RAI updated the pension plan risk mitigation strategy.
-RAI's hedging portfolio assets are now 110% of the liability value and targets hedging 100% of the interest rate exposure.
-While the majority of assets are still fixed income, the hedging portfolio now includes asset classes other than fixed income and has a formal target asset allocation.
-Assets in excess of the 110% hedging target are included in the return seeking portfolio which has no formal target asset allocation.
+RAI's hedging portfolio assets are 110% of the liability value and targets hedging 100% of the interest rate exposure.
+The hedging portfolio is comprised mostly of fixed income and has a formal target asset allocation.
+Assets in excess of the 110% hedging target are included in the return seeking portfolio, which has no formal target asset allocation.